yttrian/glyph.kt/docs/index.rst

 Please join our `official server`_ to keep up on the latest updates and to suggest new features.

-Glyph is licensed under the GNU Affero General Public License.
+Glyph is licensed under the MIT License.
 The latest `source code`_ can be found here.

 If you have found Glyph useful,